IBM/mt-rag-benchmark/docs/MTRAGEval/README.md

 The evaluation data will be provided to all registered participants at the start of each evaluation phase.

+Note: The MTRAG Benchmark includes metadata that describes dimensions for each task including the question type (e.g. factoid), answerability (e.g. unanswerable, answerable), and multi-turn type (e.g. follow-up, clarification).
+This information will NOT be provided during evaluation.
+We will only provide the corpus domain e.g. ClapNQ, Govt.

 ## 📆 Timeline (Tentative)

 * Sample and Training data ready 15 July 2025